Serve the World - Ministries to Boston and Beyond

 Old South’s gardening team tends our award-winning flower gardens and tills the soil of our urban churchyard vegetable garden, the fruits of which are sent to the Women’s Lunch Place.
 Green thumb or no, if you enjoy meeting new people and being outside with your hands in...

-We are collecting pasta in April.
-Please place your food in the basket under the greeter table in the stone entryway.
-We ask that you make donating food to the drive a habit and a celebration: each week when you visit the grocery store don't forget to pick up one extra item for...
+We are collecting jarred peanut butter and jelly in July.
+We will collect UHT (shelf stable) milk in August.
+Place your food in the basket under the greeter table in the stone entryway.
+We ask that you make donating food to the drive a habit and a celebration: each week when you...

 On the last Sunday of the month, Old South members volunteer alongside volunteers from other churches, synagogues, and service groups to prepare and serve a community lunch to the hungry.
 We meet at the Church of St. John the Evangelist, 35 Bowdoin Street on Beacon Hill, at 12:...